HFintan/MLS/README.md

 The file Tasks.py should be downloaded, then the script can be run from the terminal using python -c 'import Tasks; print(Tasks.sqrt2())

+Task 2: Verifying the chi-squared value and calculating the p-value.
+Completed Dec 2nd